-The best non-Main Street location is the “it’s a small world” mall in Fantasyland.
-Much like Sleeping Beauty Castle, the “it’s a small world” facade is enhanced during the fireworks with projections.
-The pluses to this location are that, low crowds, and close proximity to the Toontown launch site.
-The biggest con is that you only have a good view for this bursts, and not for the bursts near Sleeping Beauty Castle.
+That last one is the biggest pro–after you watch Paint the Night from your spot here, you simply turn around and wait for the fireworks.
+The biggest con is that you only have a good view for some bursts, and not for the bursts near Sleeping Beauty Castle.
 This is probably the best spot to go if you want to enjoy the show element of the fireworks (not just the bursts), but really don’t want to deal with the crowds.

 Finally, a lot of people watch from near the Rivers of America, particularly after Fantasmic!
 This is not a very good place to view the fireworks, but if you’re already here for Fantasmic, just stay put.
+Some of the projections will also be shown on mist screens along the Rivers of America.
 You won’t have enough time to run back to The Hub, and you’ll just get frustrated and end up packed like a sardine in no-man’s land as you try.
 We know from experience! 😉

 The best attraction experience for the fireworks is the Storybook Land Canal Boats in Fantasyland.
-Sarah has done this once, and she attests to how awesome it is.
 The downside is that this can be difficult to time.
 The boats here continue to load until the fireworks start, but once they start, they stop loading.
 If you time it right, you can enjoy the fireworks from this immersive location (bursts in front of and behind you) and have your own “Disneyland Fireworks Cruise,” but if your timing is poor, you’ll be stuck in a line that offers poor visibility during the show.
 Monitor wait times and make sure you line up at the perfect time to ensure the cruise.